Saudi crackdown on Islamic scholars: Crackdown

 In September 2017, the Saudi government arrested a number of prominent scholars and thinkers, including Salman al-Ouda, Awad al-Qarni, and Ali al-Omari.
 Sheikh Salman al-Awdah is widely recognized as a progressive Islamic scholar, and UN experts have described him as a "reformist."
 Al-Qarni, on the other hand, is known as a preacher, academic, and author, while al-Omari is a popular broadcaster.

 Over the following months, more scholars were arrested and jailed, while others were banned from speaking or writing.
 The government accused them of promoting terrorism, spreading false information, and inciting public disorder.
 For example, Mohammed Alhajji, a well-known Saudi academic and influential figure on Snapchat, was taken into the custody of Saudi authorities.
 Experts have pointed to this incident as indicative of the Saudi government's intensified actions against social media users.
 Another instance involves Safar al-Hawali, a distinguished scholar who has been held in confinement for over 7 years as of July 2025.
 His detainment without trial and necessary accommodations for his disability were ruled to be human rights violations by the United Nations in 2024.

+In late 2025, several long-detained scholars saw updates to their status amid continued human rights criticism.
+Sheikh Saleh Al-Talib, arrested in 2018 for a sermon on speaking against wrongdoing, was released from prison on 29 September 2025 after over seven years but placed under house arrest with electronic monitoring.
+Other scholars like Naif Al-Sahafi and Mohammed Musa Al-Shareef remained in detention, entering their ninth and eighth years respectively, following unfair trials.
+Safar al-Hawali's ongoing detention was highlighted in media reports for promoting anti-Western ideologies.